-The university Student ID Card is used for access to residence halls, to check out library materials, register attendance at certain campus events, and as Cowboy Cash.
+The university Student ID Card is used for access to residence halls, Fletcher Fitness Center, to check out library materials, register attendance at chapel and certain campus events, and as Cowboy Cash.
+Students are required to carry their card with them at all times and to present the card to any university official upon request.

 Only the person to whom a Student ID Card is issued may use the card.
 The use of another person's Student ID Card may subject both students to disciplinary action.
 Student ID Cards become inactive at the end of each semester and are reactivated at registration.

 Students should report a lost card to the Moody Service Center where cards can be replaced.
-A replacement fee of \$15.00 will be charged.
+A replacement fee of \$25.00 will be charged.
+Lost cards can be turned into the Moody Service Center as well.